jaredhendrickson13/pfsense-api/README.md

 ### Requirements for queries:
 - API call must be successful and return `0` in the `return` field.
 - Endpoints must return an array of objects in the data field (e.g. `[{"id": 0, "name": "Test"}, {"id": 1, "name": "Other Test"}]`).
-- At least two objects must be present within the array to support queries.
+- At least two objects must be present within the data field to support queries.

 ### Notes:
 - For those using the Local database or API token authentication types, `client-id` and `client-token` are excluded from queries by default